 So, for example, if you post an image about “social media marketing,” rename the file and make it “social media marketing.”

 Search engines count these things whenever they rank websites.

 Jane Wilson is a marketing expert at a popular essay writing company called Essay Geeks.
-After an enjoyable video interview, she leaves us with a great advice:
+After an enjoyable video interview, she leaves us with excellent advice:

 “Your website users should be able to get in touch on social media.
 When you find a great website that features amazing content, you’re likely to want more.
 What do you do next?
 You either sign up for the email newsletter or you follow on social media.
-Give your website visitors these options by adding several social plugins to your WordPress platform.”
+Give your website visitors these options by adding social plugin to your Wordpress platform.”

 Many WordPress tools will run diagnostics and will tell you whether your website presents errors.